DKU-StarLab/leveldb-wiki/README.md

 This document is a summary of what students have studied LevelDB through the study.
 This document explains the background, structure, analysis, and how to analyze LevelDB.

-You can conveniently read LevelDB WIKI as an [e-book](https://sslab.dankook.ac.kr/leveldb-wiki/) at the DKU System Software Lab website.If there are any errors or additions in the document content, please feel free to contribute through a **Pull Request**.
+You can conveniently read LevelDB WIKI as an [e-book](https://sslab.dankook.ac.kr/leveldb-wiki/) at the DKU System Software Lab website.
+If there are any errors or additions in the document content, please feel free to contribute through a **Pull Request**.

 ## Authors
 * Student: